Portion control for a healthy weight: A 'handy' guide

 A research paper published in the Journal of Obesity found “when offered larger amounts of food, people reliably consumed a larger meal”.

-Angela agrees that managing portion sizes is a great way to maintain or regain a healthy weight.
+Trish agrees that managing portion sizes is a great way to maintain or regain a healthy weight.

 Portion control simply means working out just how much food you should be putting on your plate or in your bowl.
 It doesn’t mean saying no to any food group or keeping track of points.

-“Looking at portions is a simple way to manage your weight – certainly better than counting calories,” Angela says.
+“Looking at portions is a simple way to manage your weight – certainly better than counting calories,” Trish says.
 “There’s no need to overfocus on measuring down to the gram.
 It’s more about finding a healthy way to load up your plate with nutritious foods you love, and that love you back... a way of eating that you can stick to every day.
 An easy way to get your portion sizes right is using your palms and fists.”

 Subscribe to Wholicious Living to stay up-to-date with the latest health and nutrition advice.